Salwa122/To-Do-List/README.md

 This repository contains a simple To-Do List application written in Python.
 The application allows users to add tasks, mark them as complete or incomplete, list all tasks, delete tasks, and save tasks to a file for future reference.
 It provides a straightforward command-line interface for managing tasks efficiently.
+This To-Do List application is ideal for individuals or small teams looking for a simple, yet effective task management solution.
+Feel free to fork the repository, contribute to it, or customize it to suit your specific needs.